 - Borrower must commit that it will not seek to cancel or reduce any of its committed lines of credit with the Main Street lender or any other lender.

 - Borrower must certify that it has a reasonable basis to believe that, as of the date of origination of the Main Street loan, it has the ability to meet its financial obligations for at least the next 90 days and does not expect to file for bankruptcy during that time period.

 - Borrower must commit to following compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, except that an S-corporation or other tax pass-through entity that is an eligible borrower may make distributions to the extent reasonably required to cover its owners’ tax obligations in respect of the entity’s earnings.

 - Borrowers must certify that it is eligible to participate in the MSLP, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act.

 How to Apply for a Main Street Lending Program Loan:

 Once the MSLP is operational, borrowers can apply for program loans by contacting an eligible lender.
 The MSLP is expected to be operational in the coming week.

 Other COVID-19 Relief Loan Options:

 The SBA is still currently processing applications under the Paycheck Protection Program and the Economic Injury Disaster Loan Program.
 Please contact our office for more specific information.

-If you need assistance applying for a Main Street Lending Program loan or would like more information about this program, please call our Green Bay business attorneys today at 920-499-5700.
+If you need assistance applying for a Main Street Lending Program loan or would like more information about this program, please call our Attorney Brian Flood or any of our Green Bay business attorneys today at 920-499-5700.